MohanedElDeebGitHub/Giftastic-Graduation-Project/docs/architecture/diagrams/README.md

 # Giftastic ERD and UML Class Diagram

-This folder contains the project diagrams for the Giftastic system.
+This directory contains the project diagrams for the Giftastic system.

 ## Files